 - Time validity information, i.e. time periods (defined by start and end times) when access to the SNPN is allowed; and/or

-- Location validity information consisting of:
+Assisted location validity information consisting of:

 - Geolocation information, and/or,

 - Tracking Area information of serving networks, i.e. lists of TACs per PLMN ID or per PLMN ID and NID.